kowalchick/team-performance-app/README.md

 ## Design of the app

 The design of this app is mine.
-To create it I used figma design app.
+To create it I used figma design app.\
 Link to the design is available [here](https://www.figma.com/file/0OXyTxjtiuRtFhusnVmXdg/Untitled?node-id=0%3A1).

 ### Styling libraries

-to style components: Material UI
+To style components: Material UI.\
-To show the data: ChartJS
+To show the data: ChartJS.

 ### Running the app

-To run the app: `npm start`
+To run the app: `npm start`.\

-Runs the app in the development mode.
+Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### Backend info

-To run the server: `nodemon server.js`
+To run the server: `nodemon server.js`.\
 Express server is running on 3001 port.

 ### Additional info

-I will work on the state of the app to collect user's data provided including validation.
+I will work on the state of the app to collect user's data provided including validation.\
-I am working on tests now.
+I am working on tests now.\
-The plan is to use firebase of redux to manage the state of the app.
+The plan is to use firebase or redux to manage the state of the app.